Setting Up Your AI Agent

 For most teams, the defaults work well.
 Adjust these after you have seen a few real conversations and want to fine-tune.

-Testing Your Agent
+Previewing Your Agent

 • Does Jarvis use the right tone?